rohitbnrj2/Embodied-Agent/docs/contributing.md

 ├── _static/            # Static files that persist through the build process │   ├── css/custom.css  # Custom css changes that are different from the default furo theme │   └── ...             # Images, favicons, etc.
-├── usage/              # Usage reference guide for the EyesOfCambrian package │   └── ...
+├── usage/              # Usage reference guide for the ACI package │   └── ...
 ├── setup.md            # Installation build instructions
 ├── contributing.md     # Contributing tab with instructions on how to contribute to the repo